OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Static Analysis

-The process to implement the SSL pinning involves three main steps outlined below:
+The process to implement the certificate pinning involves three main steps outlined below:

 1. Obtain a certificate for the desired host
 1. Make sure the certificate is in .bks format
 1. Pin the certificate to an instance of the default Apache Httpclient.

-To analyze the correct implementation of SSL pinning the HTTP client should:
+To analyze the correct implementation of certificate pinning the HTTP client should:

 1. Load the Keystore: